mleku/realy-protocol/doc/spec.md

 <type name>\n
 <pubkey>\n // encoded in URL-base64
 <unix second precision timestamp in decimal ascii>\n
-key:value;extra;...\n // zero or more line separated, fields cannot contain a semicolon, end with newline instead of semicolon, key lowercase alphanumeric, first alpha, only key is mandatory, only reserved is `content`
-content: // literally this word on one line
+key:value;extra;...\n // zero or more line separated, fields cannot contain a semicolon, end with newline instead of semicolon, key lowercase alphanumeric, first alpha, no whitespace or symbols, only key is mandatory, only reserved is `content` content:\n // literally this word on one line
-<content>\n // any number of further line breaks, last line is signature
+<content>\n // any number of further line breaks, last line is signature, everything before signature line is part of the canonical hash
 <ed25519 signature encoded in URL-base64>\n
 ```